ApolloAuto/apollo/docs/01_Installation Instructions/how_to_clone_apollo_repo_from_china.md

 git clone https://gitee.com/ApolloAuto/apollo.git
 ```

-This step takes only serveral minutes, as the download rate can reach up-to >
+This step takes only several minutes, as the download rate can reach up-to >
 10MiB/s tested on my machine with

 the following console log: